What Atmospheric Friction Looks Like (and How to Fix It)

 The elements are not in conflict visually.

-A calm, neutral room paired with a highly intense or dramatic artwork.
+A calm, neutral room paired with a highly intense or visually dominant artwork

-A soft, reflective space interrupted by something bold and attention-demanding.
+A soft, restrained space interrupted by something bold and attention-demanding

-A quiet environment disrupted by visual complexity or noise.
+A quiet environment disrupted by excessive detail or contrast

 In each case, the piece is not “wrong.”

-It simply does not belong to the atmosphere it has entered.
+It simply does not relate to the space around it.

 Why It Happens